kartverket/BirdAI/.github/ISSUE_TEMPLATE/feature-request--test-.md

 ---
 name: feature request-test
+about: Use this template for tracking new features.
 description: Use this template to report a bug.
 title: "Prefix | Sentralt_element | Utvidet_kontekst"
 labels: bug